Nurse Practitioner Concentration, MSN

 There are a number of tracks and specialties available within the CHHS Graduate School.
-Applicants to the graduate programs can apply directly to the program in which they choose to major, OR they may apply as an undeclared major in order to take the core courses prior to application and admission to one of the specific tracks.
-Questions about these options for application should go directly to the assistant dean, master's division.
-Completion of the master's core courses does not guarantee admission to the nurse practitioner track.
+Applicants to the graduate programs apply directly to the program in which they choose to major.
+It is possible to switch majors once admitted to a program.
+Questions about that option should be directed to the program coordinator.

 Student health exams, immunization records, and criminal background checks are part of the final admission process.
 Graduate students are required to have up-to-date annual health exams, current immunizations and CPR certification.
 Students must be in the process of completing a hepatitis B immunization series when they enroll for their first practicum course.
 Criminal background checks are required of all School of Nursing students.
 No student may attend practicum courses unless all these requirements are met.